-In addition, the demographics model includes births, deaths and reversion, allowing for church decline through, lack of child retention, aging and people leaving the church.
+In addition, the demographics model includes births, deaths and reversion, allowing for church decline through lack of child retention, ageing and people leaving the church.
 The unbelievers are split into those open to conversion and those hardened, allowing for secularisation in society.

-The model predicts two thresholds, one of revival-growth which depends on the size of the community that remains unconverted, and one of extinction, that depends on conversion and loss rates.
+The model predicts two thresholds, one of revival-growth that depends on the size of the community that remains unconverted, and one of extinction, which depends on conversion and loss rates.
 If the potential for enthusiasts to reproduce themselves is over the revival threshold, then rapid growth results.
 If the threshold is under the extinction threshold, then the church will eventually decline to zero.

 System Dynamics Model

 The above hypotheses are expressed in a system dynamics model, with the central ones indicated in figure 1.
 Unbelievers convert to believers through contact with enthusiasts who have “spread the faith” to them.
 Some new converts become enthusiasts, whereas some become inactive believers.
 Enthusiasts only remain active for a limited length of time before becoming inactive and taking no further part in spreading the faith.
-Both types of believers may leave the church and be open to joining again, or revert and be hardened to rejoining (only inactive reversion is shown).
+Both types of believers may leave the church and be open to joining again.
+Alternatively, they may revert and be hardened to rejoining (only inactive reversion is shown).

 Growth is driven by the reinforcing loop R1 where enthusiasts are reproducing themselves through conversion.
 The feedback: more enthusiasts, more conversions, more enthusiasts, gives exponential growth.
 Growth is opposed by B1, which reduces conversions, thus slowing the exponential growth.
 When conversions have been reduced below the number who lose enthusiasm, B2, the number of enthusiasts starts to decline, and therefore church growth slows and eventually halts.